Women of Colonial Virginia: Indentured servants

 Twenty African indentured servants were brought over in a Portuguese ship in 1619.
 Prior to this, indentured servants were white.
 Black people were not enslaved until the case of Anthony Johnson v.
 John Casor in 1654.
 Being an indentured servant meant that one had to work for a particular length of time to pay for their transport to the New World.
 Those considered to be an indentured servant were not allowed to marry.
 After they had served their time, the indentured servants were free.
 In the 1620s, indentured servants contributed to Virginia's economy and society.
 Servants were a large part of maintaining the economy, and without the servants and slaves, Virginia would have had major economic problems.
 The original settlers had a hard time keeping up with all of the work that needed to be done.
 It was common for servants and slaves to become overwhelmed with the workload, with some considering running away to live with the Native Americans.
 If a servant or slave were caught running away from their master, they could be put to death, which would technically be destroying personal property, as slaves cost money and produced labor.
 In some cases, masters would treat their indentured servants and slaves respectfully rather than beat them.
 This gave them a sense of reliability and made it more likely that they would ask to work for the owner the following year to pay the indenture had expired.

 In 1640, views on race changed for slaves.

 "In 1640, three Virginia servants - two Europeans and one African - ran away from their masters.
 Following recapture, a Virginia judge ordered the European servants to serve their master for one more year while the African servant was ordered to serve his master for the rest of his life."

 By 1622, African American women were considered more valuable since they could work in the fields and the household.
 This led the Virginia Company to pass a law to obtain more African American women who could provide a dual workload.

 Indentured servants were chattel.
 The master had no financial investment in them, and after they served their contract, they were freed and given clothes, seed and often a plot of land.
 Slaves, on the other hand, were property and masters had a financial investment in them and thus their well-being, as they were expected to produce work for life and not a term of years.

+Female indentured servants did not have complete bodily autonomy, nor the freedom to get married without the consent of their masters.
+In 1662, an act "against ffornication" was passed by the Virginia General Assembly.
+This addressed the problem of indentured servants getting pregnant that led to their masters losing out on potential profits and labor.
+According to the law, servant women who had a child out of wedlock before their indenture expired, they would be forced to pay two thousand pounds of tobacco to their master lest they serve an additional two years on top of their indenture.